waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`notepad_edit` Safeguard:** The 'replace' and 'overwrite' actions have a character loss threshold to prevent accidental data deletion.
 For large-scale refactoring, use small, incremental 'replace' actions.

 # Tool Development
-- **BUG:** The `select_move` tool is faulty.
-It selected TACKLE instead of EMBER.
-It seems to always select the first move.
-I must fix this immediately after the current battle is over.

 # Tool Development Lessons
 - If a tool produces an incorrect outcome, I must not assume the problem is external (e.g., game timing).
 I must first verify the tool's own logic and output.
 Deferring tool maintenance is a critical failure.